Health Behavior Research

 Due largely to the increasing recognition that the major causes of diseases resulting in human illness and death are behavioral, there is now strong demand for behavioral scientists capable of conducting rigorous applied research and evaluation in a wide variety of career settings.
 The graduate program in Health Behavior Research seeks students committed to learning how to apply psychological science and evaluation to promote health and prevent disease, and to improve public health in diverse and global communities.

 Our graduates report being well prepared and sought after for a wide variety of personally rewarding career opportunities.
-Click on this link to see a sample of positions held by SBOS alumni.
+Click on this link to see a sample of positions held by DBOS alumni.

 Click here to read about The Rise and Promise of Applied Psychology in the 21st Century.